marcsantiago/GoTree/README.md

 ``` go
 func (t *Tree) Add(data int) (err error)
 ```
-Add appends a new node to a branch in a balanced manner
+Add appends a new Node to a branch in a balanced manner